A Game Generative Network Framework with its Application to Relationship Inference: Introduction

 \section{Introduction}

 In the real world, there are a variety of systems with cooperation and competition behaviors among agents.
-Such behaviors are usually modeled as games where the decisions of one agent can influence the decisions of other agents \cite{osborne1994course,myerson2013game}.
-Game theory is devoted to the logic of decision making in multi-agent interactions.
-However, most existing game-theoretic models either ignore the social influences and relationships between agents or do not consider such information comprehensively.
-Besides, such information of agents is difficult to obtain and hard to characterize due to the complexity of social behaviors.
+Such behaviors are usually modeled as games where the decisions of one agent can influence the decisions of other agents \cite{osborne1994course,myerson2013game}, and the decisions of agents may also be affected by the relationships between them \cite{chen2014social}.
+However, due to the complexity of relationships between agents -- difficult to obtain and model, most game-theoretic models do not consider relationships between agents comprehensively or even ignore such information.
 If we want to better understand agents with game behaviors, it is necessary for us to mine the social influences and relationships between them.
-Also, by incorporating such information, it is possible for us to build game models that better characterize agents' real game behaviors.
+Also, by incorporating such information, we can build game models that better characterize agents' real game behaviors.

 On the other hand, the pattern of connections and relationships between objects in a system can be represented as a network \cite{newman2003structure}, where the objects correspond to nodes and the relationships between objects correspond to edges.
 A game is a system of multiple agents with special relationships, either explicit or implicit.
 Thus it is possible for us to generate a network for a game process and mine the relationships between agents on the network.
-Besides, although there are a large number of studies on social network mining, none can be directly applied to social agents with game behaviors.
-Generating networks for game processes no doubt will open a door for mining information from agents with game behaviors.
+Although there are a large number of studies on social network mining, none can be directly applied to social agents with game behaviors.
+Generating networks for game processes will no doubt open a door for mining hidden information of agents with game behaviors.